 Thank you, Julius.
 Let's go on to the next presenter, here at HQ, Jeff Riley.

 My tip is to limit participation to critical team members.
 You need to make sure that you have all the key players, but only the key players, presenting.
 You also need to make sure that they are all properly prepared and aligned.
 This means that everyone needs to understand the key messages and be committed to the plan.
 You don’t want anyone departing from the script, as buyers will quickly pick up on any clues that suggest the team is not on the same page.
-Also, the team’s cohesion and professionalism provides insights into the likely future performance of the business.
+Also, the team’s cohesion and professionalism provide insights into the likely future performance of the business.
 Finally, this is a chance for buyers to get to know the leaders who will take the business forward.
 So it’s important that everyone gets a chance to shine.

 Thanks, Jeff.
 Here's Steve Jones in Utah.

 Generally, you’ve got about 1 hour for your 1st presentation for your buyer.
 So you should speak for only half of that time, and leave the remainder for Q&A. Let the buyer guide the discussion.
 That means you’ve got time for about 20 slides, and that’s it.
 So it’s crucial that you don’t go off message.
-There’s no need to go into a history lesson, or talk about why you rented a building with five corners.
+There’s no need to go into a history lesson or talk about why you rented a building with five corners.
 Cut to the chase with the compelling value of your offering.
 You should highlight the market opportunity, review the traction and momentum of the business, and as Peter said, stick to the critical data.
-Now certainly if there’s something relevant in your history that showcases your uniqueness, by all means you should include it — but only as an emphasis on your value.
+Now certainly if there’s something relevant in your history that showcases your uniqueness, by all means, you should include it — but only as an emphasis on your value.
 You only get a short window to capture the attention and imagination of a prospective buyer.
-So set the hook in that meeting; you’ll have all the time in the world in you need to talk about your journey later on.
+So set the hook in that meeting; you’ll have all the time in the world you need to talk about your journey later on.

 Thanks, Steve.
 One of the biggest mistakes we see is people doing a history lesson when presenting, and they quickly lose their buyers.